Full speed and free

 Sleepless in Stockholm

-So now I have done that (a powerpoint-presentation for work that never seems top my priority and sending emails surrounding Christmas(!) concerts) I thought I’ll upload some new pictures on Abbe.
+So now that I’ve done that (a PowerPoint presentation for work that never seems to top my priority and sending emails surrounding Christmas(!) concerts), I thought I’d upload some new pictures of Abbe.

 Read More